 Our Board annually makes an affirmative determination regarding the independence of each director based upon the recommendation of the Governance Committee and pursuant to the standards in our Corporate Governance Guidelines.
-Applying these standards, the Board has affirmatively determined that Messrs.
-Bartlett, Holthaus, Rosen and Sagansky are "independent directors."
+Applying these standards, the Board has affirmatively determined that Ms. Owen and Messrs.
+Bartlett,

+Holthaus, and Sagansky are "independent directors."
 Messrs.
-Robertson and Lindsay, who are partners of TDR Capital, are not "independent directors" due to TDR Capital's controlling ownership position in our former owner (prior to the Business Combination) and our voting common stock (following the Business Combination).
+Robertson and Lindsay, who are partners of TDR Capital, are not "independent directors" due to TDR Capital's controlling ownership position of our company.

-In making this determination, the Board considered the following factors, among others: the ownership positions and contractual arrangements of our Board members and their affiliates with our company, both prior to and after the Business Combination; the corporate governance and other policies adopted by the Board to help avoid conflicts and potential conflicts of interest; the contractual arrangements and annual payments between our company and other companies upon which our directors also serve as directors (e.g., FTI Consulting); and, the alignment of the long-term interests of the stockholders that appointed our Board members with the long-term interests of our other stockholders.
+In making this determination, the Board considered the following factors, among others: the ownership positions and contractual arrangements of our Board members and their affiliates with our company; the corporate governance and other policies adopted by the Board to help avoid conflicts and potential conflicts of interest; the contractual arrangements and annual payments between our company and other companies upon which our directors also serve as directors (e.g., FTI Consulting); and, the alignment of the long-term interests of the stockholders that appointed our Board members with the long-term interests of our other stockholders.